-Severe swelling can be a problem depending on its location in the body.
-If it occurs In the intestinal lining, severe angioedema can cause vomiting and abdominal pain.
-Severe swelling of the neck and throat can restrict breathing and lower blood pressure to a life-threatening degree.
+When swelling occurs in the neck and throat, it may restrict breathing to a life-threatening degree.
 These cases are rare, and usually respond well to allergy treatments, including an EpiPen (epinephrine injection).

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.